jason-ash/jtash/src/posts/20220311-riddler-dice.md

 targets = [pairwise_sums(*roll) for roll in rolls]
 ```

 Now I had the list of the pairwise sum values from each of the 1296 rolls.
-I did a quick check to see how many of the values had a 7 in it, and then divided it by the total number of rolls.
+I did a quick check to see how many of the values had a 7 in them, and then divided it by the total number of rolls.

 ```python
 sum(7 in target for target in targets) / len(targets)
 # 0.6435185185185185
 ```

 That's strange... if there's a 7 in 64% of all the rolls, then my answer of 53% from earlier couldn't be right.
+If the <em>only</em> number I was allowed to pick was 7, then I should win 64% of the time.
 This was my first realization: I was double-counting numbers!
-There had to be cases where a 7 and an 8 would <em>both</em> be in the roll, so I couldn't just add their values together.
-I also realized that I should have been thinking about how many rolls I could <em>eliminate</em> by choosing a 7.
+There are cases where a 7 and an 8 would <em>both</em> be in the roll, so I can't just add thhose numbers together.

+I also realized that I should have been thinking about how many of the 1296 rolls I could <em>eliminate</em> by choosing a 7.
 If 64% of the rolls had a 7 in them, then I should look at the remaining 36% of rolls and choose the number that shows up most often among those.
 I had it!
-I had uncovered the twist of this problem and was well on my way to a solution - at least I thought.
+I had uncovered the twist of this problem and was well on my way to a solution - or so I thought.

 ## Approach #2: Getting closer

-I kept working with my list of targets.
+I kept working with my list of pairwise sums, which I called "targets".
 I removed the 834 rolls that contained a 7, then counted the targets that showed up most in the remaining rolls.
 Unsurprisingly, the numbers 6 and 8 were at the top of the list.
-Of the remaining 462 rolls, 6 and 8 showed up 249 times.
+Of the remaining 462 rolls, 6 and 8 each showed up 249 times.
 So if I picked 7 and 6, I should cover $834 + 249 = 1083$ total cases, which was 83.6% of all rolls.
-I just kept going, choosing the number that had the highest remaining occurrences, which led me to choose 7, 6, 8, and 4.
+I kept going with this approach, eliminating rolls by choosing the number that covered the most remaining occurrences, and I picked the top four values: 7, 6, 8, and 4.

 After doing this, I realized I had used the wrong denominator, and oversimplified the problem.
-But the end result was pretty close to what I had originally: instead of (7, 6, 8, 5), I got an answer of (7, 6, 8, 4).
+But my final group of four numbers was pretty close to what I had originally: instead of (7, 6, 8, 5), I got an answer of (7, 6, 8, 4).
 I also updated my win rate calculation.
 With 7, 6, 8, and 4, we should win in 1235 out of 1296 rolls, for a 95.3% win rate.
 Case closed!

 (Almost.)

 ## Approach #3: It's a Riddler after all

 I felt much better about my approach - after all I was predicting a 95% win rate - but I had a nagging feeling that I was still missing something.
-I made some assumptions, like starting with the number 7 because it occurred the most often.
+I had made some assumptions, like starting with the number 7 because it occurred the most often.
 Could I actually prove that was the best strategy?
 In problems like this, sometimes assumptions like that can be misleading.
-Sometimes, a group of "sub-optimal" choices can actually outperform what initially appears to be the best strategy.
+Sometimes, a group of "sub-optimal" choices can outperform what initially appears to be the intuitive, or "optimal" strategy.

 I was reminded of <a href="https://youtu.be/LJS7Igvk6ZM">this scene from "A Beautiful Mind"</a>, when John Nash realizes that in game theory, a group making decisions together may produce better outcomes than individuals acting purely in their own self interests.
+Perhaps in this case, a group of numbers other than 7 might outperform a strategy that starts by choosing 7...

 In this case, with a bit of digging, I realized that even though 7 appears in the most individual rolls, we can actually improve our win rate by choosing a group of other numbers.